North Eastern Brazil holidays

 Top itineraries in North Eastern Brazil

-Join us in celebrating Brazil's rich history and multicultural mix on this unforgettable 11-day tailor-made holiday, which begins amid Rio's city icons before heading north to learn about Afro-Brazilian heritage in Salvador and relax on the beaches of Praia do Forte.
+Join us in celebrating Brazil's rich history and multicultural mix on this unforgettable tailor-made holiday, which begins amid Rio's city icons before heading north to learn about Afro-Brazilian heritage in Salvador and relax on the beaches of Praia do Forte.

 Relax in the deserted beaches around Jercoacoara, sampling the rich flora and fauna of the Parnaíba River Delta.
 Take a motorboat ride along the Preguiças River and explore the colonial history of São Luis, home to the most extensive collection of secular Portuguese architecture in Latin America.

 Where to go in North Eastern Brazil

 Lençóis de Maranhenses is a coastal national park located on the vast, windswept and empty coast of Maranhão state in North Eastern Brazil.
 Its powder white sands and undulating dunes are dotted with freshwater lakes that fill up during the rainy season.